Is Your Building Storm Season Ready?

 A common problem many buildings face during storm season is flooding.
 If you live near the ocean and have experienced a cyclone or other storms that brought heavy rain, you’re probably familiar with this problem.

-The best way to prevent flooding is to have a drainage system to ensure water can naturally flow away from your building and not accumulate on the ground around it.
+The best way to prevent flooding is to have a strong drainage system to ensure water can naturally flow away from your building and not accumulate on the ground around it.
 Pay attention when it rains to where the water flows and ensure the drains are clear of debris.

 Doors and Windows